NSHipster/articles/2013-01-14-__attribute__.md

 title: "__attribute__"
 ref: "http://clang.llvm.org/docs/LanguageExtensions.html"
 category: "Objective-C"
-description: "A recurring theme of this publication has been the importance of a healthy relationship with the compiler.
+excerpt: "A recurring theme of this publication has been the importance of a healthy relationship with the compiler.
 Like any craft, one's effectiveness as a practitioner is contingent on how they treat their tools.
 Take good care of them, and they'll take good care of you."
 ---

 A recurring theme of this publication has been the importance of a healthy relationship with the compiler.
 Like any craft, one's effectiveness as a practitioner is contingent on how they treat their tools.
 Take good care of them, and they'll take good care of you.